openedx/docs.openedx.org/source/educators/how-tos/add_course_creators.rst

 The user is now listed as staff and can use Studio to modify the course.

 You can also make the user an Admin.
-For information on different roles, see :ref:`User Roles`.
+For information on different roles, see :doc:`../references/user_roles`.